 The Healthcare Club delivers a diverse platform of opportunities and activities for Kellogg students to gain awareness, develop relevant skill-sets, and build successful careers in the healthcare industry.

 More details required: How are you associated with Kellogg?
+Please provide name, program and year of graduation of your significant other.

 The goal of the Kellogg mentors program is to provide guidance to undergraduate students pursuing careers in business and to foster stronger relations between Kellogg and Northwestern University as a whole.
 Kellogg Mentors have a significant impact on the Northwestern Undergraduates.
 They offer advice on potential career paths, review resumes, discuss interview strategies, and provide general guidance as students transition to the working world.
 In turn, the club provides Kellogg students the opportunity to give back in a meaningful way to the Northwestern community.
 Because the involvement of mentors is so flexible in terms of timing and location, the club also includes Kellogg students who might not have otherwise been able to volunteer with an organization.